KEINOS/go-getkeypushed/README.md

 - [ ] Find out how to test the `tty` input
 - [x] Implement basic testing
+  - [ ] Cover test as much as possible
 - [x] Wating time implementaion
   - Wait Nth seconds and return default key if wait time exceed with no user interaction) (Since v2.0)